amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 Our new language uses the operator `:` to assign types to variables, instead of using `::` as in Fortran and Haskell.
 In dependently typed languages, types are first-class values and there are many expressions involving types.
 As such, we use the less noisy `:` for type assignment.
 This convention is common among dependently typed languages, including Coq, Agda, and Idris.

-We use a strong, static, dependent, inferencing type system based on dependent type theories, such as Martin-Löf's [Intuitionistic Type Theory](https://en.wikipedia.org/wiki/Intuitionistic_type_theory), Girard's [System F](https://en.wikipedia.org/wiki/System_F), or Coquand's [Calculus of Constructions](https://en.wikipedia.org/wiki/Calculus_of_constructions).
+We use a strong, static, dependent type system based on dependent type theories, such as Martin-Löf's [Intuitionistic Type Theory](https://en.wikipedia.org/wiki/Intuitionistic_type_theory), Girard's [System F](https://en.wikipedia.org/wiki/System_F), or Coquand's [Calculus of Constructions](https://en.wikipedia.org/wiki/Calculus_of_constructions).
 The standard library `Vector` type is an example of a dependent type.

 ```
 Vector 𝛼 (n : ℕ) : [𝛼 n]